Approximating class approach for empirical processes of dependent sequences indexed by functions: Application to ergodic torus automorphisms

 \begin{theorem} Let $T$ be an ergodic d-torus automorphism and let $\F$ be one of the following classes: \begin{itemize} \item the class of indicators of rectangles of $\mathbb{T}^d$; \item the class of indicators of Euclidean balls of $\mathbb{T}^d$; \item the class of indicators of ellipsoids of bounded diameter of $\mathbb{T}^d$; \end{itemize} Then the empirical process

 converges in distribution in $\ell^\infty(\F)$ to a tight Gaussian process $(W(f))_{f\in\F}$. \end{theorem}

-\begin{proof} Let $\F$ be one of the classes of functions and $\B$ be the class of $\alpha$-H\"older functions for some $\alpha>1/2$.
+\begin{pf} Let $\F$ be one of the classes of functions and $\B$ be the class of $\alpha$-H\"older functions for some $\alpha\in(0,1]$.
 We set $\G$ the subclass of $\B$ given by the functions bounded by $1$.
 We consider the $\mathbb{T}^d$-valued stationary process $X_i=T^i$.
-Since the distribution of $X_0$ is the Lebesgue measure on $\mathbb{T}^d$, Propositions \ref{prop-rect}, \ref{prop-balls} and \ref{pro:ellipsoids_unit_square} show that the condition (\ref{bracket}) holds for every possible choice of class $\F$.
-For all $f\in\B$, the central limit theorem (\ref{clt}) holds; see \citet{Leo60} and \citet{Leb99}. \citet{DehDur11}, Proposition~3, show that the ergodic automorphisms of the torus satisfy the multiple mixing property \eqref{mm} for functions of the class $\G$, and with the constants $\ell=1$ and $d_0$ the size of the biggest Jordan's block of $T$ restricted to its neutral subspace.
-Thus the $2p$-th moment bound (\ref{2pbound}) holds, and Theorem~\ref{th:ep-clt} can be applied to conclude. \end{proof}
+Since the distribution of $X_0$ is the Lebesgue measure on~$\mathbb{T}^d$, Propositions \ref{prop-rect}, \ref{prop-balls} and \ref {proellipsoidsunitsquare} show that the condition (\ref{bracket}) holds for every possible choice of class $\F$.
+For all $f\in\B$, the central limit theorem (\ref{clt}) holds; see Leonov \cite{Leo60} and Le Borgne~\cite{Leb99}.
+Dehling and Durieu \cite{DehDur11}, Proposition 3, show that the ergodic automorphisms of the torus satisfy the multiple mixing property (\ref{mm}) for functions of the class $\G$, and with the constants $\ell=1$ and $d_0$ the size of the biggest Jordan block of $T$ restricted to its neutral subspace.
+Thus, the $2p$th moment bound (\ref{2pbound}) holds, and Theorem \ref {thep-clt} can be applied to conclude. \end{pf}

-\section{Proof of the Main Theorem}
+\section{Proof of the main theorem}